KollihTheGuruh/binary_trees/README.md

 Prototype: int binary_tree_is_full(const binary_tree_t *tree);
 Where tree is a pointer to the root node of the tree to check If tree is NULL, your function must return 0

+16. Is perfect
+mandatory
+Write a function that checks if a binary tree is perfect

+Prototype: int binary_tree_is_perfect(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check If tree is NULL, your function must return 0